sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

 Measuring the success (or failure) of actions taken to minimise risk is an important step in the overall process, but one that is often over-looked or poorly done.
 Broadly, the possible methods of evaluating the effectiveness of actions taken are as follows:

-- Testing the effectiveness of the communications – have they been received and understood (e.g. using market research techniques)?
+- Testing the effectiveness of the communications – have they been received and understood (for example using market research techniques)?
-- Analysing the effect on prescribing – the extent to which prescribing habits may have been modified and whether these changes consistent with revised recommendations in the product information (e.g. using longitudinal patient databases).
+- Analysing the effect on prescribing – the extent to which prescribing habits may have been modified and whether these changes consistent with revised recommendations in the product information (for example using longitudinal patient databases).
 - Monitoring spontaneously reported cases – to see whether serious cases continue to be reported.
 The numbers of cases reported may be difficult to interpret because of publicity bias, but it can be useful to see, for example, whether any of the reported cases reflect contraindicated use.
 - Observation/formal study of prescribing and events – has the action resulted in reduced morbidity/mortality from the ADR in practice?